iConFormer: Dynamic Parameter-Efficient Tuning with Input-Conditioned Adaptation: Proposed Method

-where $W_{dynamic}\in \mathbb{R}^{B \times D \times K \times K}$ is the dynamically generated kernel and $K$ is the kernel size.
-For our implementation, we set $K$ to 3 and $d$ to 64 ($d \ll D$).
-The dynamically generated convolution kernel $W_{dynamic}$ is then applied to feature $\hat{x}$, enabling a more precise capture of each input’s distinct features.
+Figure~\ref{icon_architecture} illustrates the process of dynamically generating convolutional kernels in the iCoN module.
+It first applies spatial average pooling to extract global contextual information from $\hat{x}$.
+The pooled features are then passed through a lightweight transformation, which learns a mapping function to parameterize the convolutional kernel weights.
+Finally, the transformed features are reshaped into the channel-wise convolutional kernel $W_{dynamic}$.
+The convolution kernel generated conditioned on the input feature $\hat{x}$ is then applied to $\hat{x}$ through a channel-wise convolution operation.
 Afterward, the feature is reshaped back to $\mathbb{R}^{B \times M \times d }$, followed by applying a non-linear activation function and up-projection to restore the channel dimension to the original size $D$.
-This process produces the final output of adapter as follows:
+This process produces the final output of the adapter as follows:

 where ${\otimes}$ denotes the channel-wise convolution operation and ${\sigma}$ represents the GeLU activation function.
-To further enhance model robustness, the features obtained from the adapter and attention layers are combined with residual connections:
+The adapter employs a sequential structure as illustrated in Figure~\ref{Configuration} (left) to effectively integrate with the model’s feature processing, and a residual connection is applied to enhance model robustness:

 where $\gamma$ is a weight that adjusts the impact of the adapter features.
 This weight is a learnable scalar, optimized during training.